CooperCao/google-stb.platform.vendor.broadcom.refsw/BSEAV/tools/bp3/readme.txt

        STB> ./nexus.client bp3 service

      You should see something like this in the console, among other nexus messages:
-     SSDP listening on <your boards ip>:56790
+     SSDP listening on <your boards ip>:80

      Now you should be able to search and provision the STB from Provision Server remotely.
+The port # can be modifed in bp3_host.c, #define PORT 80.